MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

       const count = jsonResult.filter((x) => x.TableKind == "PrimaryResult")[0].Rows[0][0];
     ```

-## How-to specify the Azure AD resource ID
+## How-to specify an Azure AD resource ID

 To get an access token from Azure AD, the client must specify the resource for which the token is issued.
 The resource for an Azure Data Explorer endpoint is the URI of the endpoint without port information and path.
 For example, `https://help.kusto.windows.net`.

 Alternatively, clients may request an access token with a cloud-static resource ID, such as `https://kusto.kusto.windows.net` for public cloud services.
 Clients doing so must make sure that they only send this access token to an Azure Data Explorer service endpoint, based on the host name suffix, in this case `kusto.windows.net`.
 Sending the access token to untrusted service endpoints might result in token leakage, allowing the receiving service to perform operations on any Azure Data Explorer service endpoint to which the principal has access.

-## How-to specify the Azure AD tenant ID
+## How-to specify an Azure AD tenant ID

 Azure AD is a multi-tenant service, and every organization can create an object called **directory** in Azure AD.
 The directory object holds security-related objects such as user accounts, applications, and groups.
 Azure AD often refers to the directory as a **tenant**.
 Azure AD tenants are identified by a GUID, or the **tenant ID**.
 In many cases, the domain name of the organization can identity the Azure AD tenant.

 For example, an organization called "Contoso" might have the tenant ID `12345678-a123-4567-b890-123a456b789c` and the domain name `contoso.com`.

-## How-to specify the Azure AD authority endpoint
+## How-to specify an Azure AD authority endpoint

 Azure AD has many endpoints for authentication.
 The Azure AD service endpoint used for authentication is also called the Azure AD authority URL or simply Azure AD authority.